influxdata/telegraf/plugins/inputs/system/README.md

 `telegraf` user to be added to the `utmp` group on some systems.
 If this file does not exist `n_users` will be skipped.

+The `n_unique_users` shows the count of unique usernames logged in.
+This way if a user has multiple sessions open/started they would only get counted once.
+The same requirements for `n_users` apply.

 ## Metrics

 - system